 - あけおめ (akeome);

-- Yoi otoshi the omukae kudasai;
+- Yoi otoshi o omukae kudasai;

-- Short form: Yoi otoshi o!よいお年を！
+- short form: Yoi otoshi o!よいお年を！

-Another common expression used is “kotoshimo yoroshiku onegaishimasu” [今年もよろしくお願いします], which means “I hope to count on your collaboration this year.
-Some young people shorten that phrase on casual occasions by saying koto yoro [ことよろ]!
+Another common expression used is “kotoshimo yoroshiku onegaishimasu” [今年もよろしくお願いします], which means “I hope to have your collaboration this year.
+Some young people shorten this phrase on casual occasions by saying koto yoro [ことよろ]!